Joanna-Golofit/projekt_JS-01/README.md

 **The Web App provides the following functions:**

-:black_circle: search movie by a key word
+:black_circle: search movie by a key word,

-:orange_circle: pagination...
+:orange_circle:

-:green_circle: manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE
+:green_circle: manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE,

-:star: in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE
+:star: pagination allows you to easily navigate between movies,

-:world_map: y
+:world_map: in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE,

 :black_circle: Responsive design for use on phone :iphone:, tablet and desktop :desktop_computer:.